abhaydoke09/MIT_6006_Introduction_to_Algorithms/README.md

 # MIT_6006_Introduction_to_Algorithms

  - Lecture 01
    - Peak finding algorithm for 1-D and 2-D terrain
    - Complexity comparision between brute force method and the dive & conquer method

+ - Lecture 02
+   - Model of computation
+     - Specifies the allowed operations by the algorithms
+     - Specifies cost of the operation
+     - Cost of algorithm = sum of each operation cost